-One of the most iconic moments in recent NBA history came during a regular-season game in February 2023, when the Los Angeles Lakers lost to the Oklahoma City Thunder.
-LeBron James surpassed Kareem Abdul-Jabbar to become the league’s all-time leading scorer with a fadeaway jumper.
-“The Cap” was there to witness it firsthand.
-Recently, he spoke about that moment.
+One of the most iconic personal feats in recent NBA history came during a regular-season game in February 2023, when LeBron James surpassed Kareem Abdul-Jabbar to become the league’s all-time leading scorer with a fadeaway jumper.
+The irony in that historic moment was that the Los Angeles Lakers lost to the Oklahoma City Thunder that night.

 Advertisement

 Kareem stated that he was never focused on chasing records.
 For him, it was always about winning with the Lakers.
 “I didn’t really play to… uh, deal with records.
 I wanted to lead my team to the championship,” he said, drawing loud cheers from the crowd.
-“I was fortunate enough to be on the winning team six times, and I was Finals MVP twice, and I’m satisfied with that.”

-It was a subtle reminder to LeBron that while he may hold the record for the most points in NBA history, Kareem values his own career more, primarily because he won more.
-Kareem’s short speech also made it clear that although he is respectful toward LeBron, there is still a hint of dissent in how he views The King.
+It was a subtle reminder to LeBron that while he may hold the record for the most points in NBA history, Kareem values his career more, primarily because he won more.
+Kareem’s short speech also made it clear that although he is respectful toward LeBron, there is still a hint of disapproval in how he views The King.

 Kareem’s problem with LeBron

 Ideally, Kareem and LeBron should have had a mentor-mentee bond.
 Both are Los Angeles icons and have led the Lakers during different eras.
 But they’ve never quite been on the same page, mainly because of their vastly different worldviews.
-Kareem doesn’t dislike LeBron’s game.
-He just hasn’t been a fan of how the former Cavs star has conducted himself off the court.

 During the COVID-19 pandemic, LeBron posted the now-famous Spider-Man meme (where three identical Spider-Men point at each other), comparing the virus, the flu, and the common cold.
-He also did Sam Cassell’s “big balls” celebration after a clutch shot.
+He also did Sam Cassell’s ‘big balls’ celebration after a clutch shot.
 That gesture was exactly what it sounded like.

 Kareem took issue with both.
 He publicly criticized LeBron, even calling his actions a “blow” to his legacy.
 LeBron never apologized or responded directly, but the tension was clear.
 That moment may have permanently strained their relationship.